Why Is It Important to Clear Cache and Cookies?

 In our third installment of the ‘How To Clear Your Cache’ series, we are walking you through the caching process in Firefox.
-Check out our previous two posts for steps in Internet Explorer and Chrome.
+Check out our previous two posts for steps in Internet Explorer, Safari, and Chrome.

 A cache is a place where files are stored temporarily.
 When visiting a website, your browser saves (caches) various pieces of the site.
 This process is not necessarily a bad thing, because it allows for quick load time and increased performance when revisiting the site.
-Caching can even, and often does, employ on the server side to help websites load faster for new visitors.
+Caching also has an effect on the server side to help websites load faster for new visitors.

 Each browser has a slightly different approach in clearing their cache, which is why we have broken up the subject into a four part series.
 We have selected the browsers most commonly used to best help navigate you through the necessary steps.

 Below is our helpful infographic, explaining the steps for clearing your cache in Firefox, on both Desktop and Mobile:

 Added Benefits of an Empty Cache